All VEGA gold jewellery is 18 karat gold plated 925 silver or Vermeil

-As the metal underneath is silver it is less likely to cause any allergic reaction.
-This means gold vermeil is good choice for anyone who has more sensitive skin.
+With gold plated silver the metal underneath is much less likely to cause any allergic reaction.
+This means gold plated silver is good choice for anyone who has more sensitive skin.